 Copa Holdings, S.A.
-(Copa Airlines) (Panama City) has its announced financial results for the second quarter of 2015 (2Q15).
+(Copa Airlines) has announced financial results for the first quarter of 2020 (1Q20).

-Cash, short-term and long-term investments ended 2Q15 at $ 1.15 billion, representing 46% of the last twelve months’ revenues.
-Of this amount, 39%, or $452.2 million, is in Venezuela pending repatriation due to government currency controls.
+- Cash, short-term and long-term investments ended the quarter at US$ 1.13 billion, representing approximately 43% of the last twelve months’ revenues.

 Copa Airlines aircraft slide show: